jeebulla/My-Tiidelab-Repo/README.md

 # Command to push committed change

-# git push: written as "git push origin [branch] saving your commits to the intended branch".
+# git push: written as "git push origin [branch]" saving your commits to the intended branch".